2000 Pacific hurricane season: Tropical Storm Paul

-An area of disturbed weather emerged from the Intertropical Convergence Zone on October 22.
-Located several hundred miles south-southeast of the Gulf of Tehuantepec, convection gradually organized and increased, and by October 25 satellite images indicated the development of the eighteenth tropical depression of the season.
-Operationally it was not classified until 15 hours later.
-The depression moved westward throughout its duration, and based on Dvorak estimates, intensified into Tropical Storm Paul on October 26.
-Despite increasing wind shear ahead of the storm, the National Hurricane Center predicted steady intensification to near hurricane status, although Paul only attained peak winds of 45 mph.
+An area of disturbed weather emerged from the Intertropical Convergence Zone south of Mexico on October 22.
+Convection gradually organized and increased.
+On October 25, Tropical Depression 18-E formed to the south of the Baja California peninsula.
+It moved westward throughout its duration, and intensified into Tropical Storm Paul on October 26.
+Paul soon attained peak winds of 45 mph.
+A trough briefly curved it to the northwest, before resuming its westward motion.
 As wind shear increased and convection became disorganized, Paul weakened.
-A trough briefly curved it to the northwest, before resuming its westward motion.
-Although the convection was becoming displaced from the low-level circulation, the National Hurricane Center continued to predict strengthening.
-However, the thunderstorms became minimal, and Paul weakened to a tropical depression early on October 28.
-The circulation center deteriorated, and although there were bursts in convection, Paul dissipated early on October 29, as it was becoming indistinguishable in the ITCZ.
-The remnants continued westward, and interacted with an upper-level low, affecting Hawaii with heavy rainfall in early November.
-The flooding caused $70 million in damage, and the highest rainfall total was 38.76 in at Kapapala Ranch.
-That rainfall total made Paul the rainiest tropical cyclone in Hawaii, since Hurricane Hiki in 1950.
+The thunderstorms became minimal, and Paul weakened to a tropical depression early on October 28.
+The circulation center deteriorated, and Paul dissipated early on October 29, as it was becoming indistinguishable in the ITCZ.

+The remnants of Paul continued westward, and interacted with an upper-level low, leading to thunderstorms that affected several Hawaiian islands.
+The highest precipitation was 38.97 in at Kapapala Ranch near Pāhala.
+This included 37.02 in measured over 24 hours from November 1-2, which was the highest 24 hour rainfall total for the island.
+Damage on the island of Hawaiʻi totaled $88.2 million, mostly related to infrastructure damage.
+The floods produced landslides and damaged seven bridges, including the only direct connection between Hilo and Pāhala.
+This led to a state of emergency and a presidential disaster declaration.

 Tropical Storm Rosa

-The origins of Tropical Storm Rosa can be traced to a tropical wave that moved off the coast of Africa on October 18.
-It showed signs of development in the southwestern Caribbean Sea, though moved into the East Pacific Ocean on November 1 before being able to develop further.
-Favorable conditions allowed the system to quickly organize, and the wave formed into Tropical Depression Nineteen-E on November 3 while 230 mi south of the El Salvador–Guatemala border.
-A ridge of high pressure to its north forced the depression westward, where it slowly organized into a tropical storm on November 5.
+A tropical wave moved off the coast of Africa on October 18.
+After crossing the Caribbean Sea, the wave entered the East Pacific Ocean on November 1.
+Amid favorable conditions, Tropical Depression Nineteen-E developed on November 3, while located 230 mi south of the El Salvador–Guatemala border.
+The depression moved westward due to a ridge to the north.
+On November 5, the depression strengthened into Tropical Storm Rosa.
 A mid-level trough eroded the high-pressure system, allowing Rosa to turn more to the north.
-On November 6, the storm reached a peak of 65 mph, though Rosa slowly weakened as it accelerated to the northeast.
-On November 8, the storm made landfall on the southern coast of Mexico with winds of 40 mph, and quickly dissipated.

-Rosa dropped moderate rainfall across Mexico, peaking at 15.32 in near the Mexico/Guatemala border.
-Damage was minimal, totaling to only $15,000 (2000 USD; $ USD).
+On November 6, the storm reached a peak of 65 mph.
+Soon after, Rosa weakened as it accelerated to the northeast.
+On November 8, the storm hit southern Mexico near Huatulco, Oaxaca, with winds of 40 mph.
+It quickly dissipated over land.
+Rosa dropped heavy rainfall in southeast Mexico, peaking at 15.32 in near Unión Juárez, Chiapas.
+Damage in Oaxaca totaled US$15,000 (MX$140,000).
 Rosa was the first November storm since Hurricane Rick in the 1997 season.